lhcseddon/Power-price-forecast/README.md

 supply.
 This project tests two related hypotheses:

 > 1. Do day-ahead renewable generation forecasts and lagged forecast errors predict price
->    asymmetries — particularly negative prices and spikes?
+>    asymmetries in particularly negative prices and spikes?
 > 2. Can the full conditional distribution of price be forecast in a calibrated way?

 ---